David Kemmerer

 Biography

 My empirical and theoretical work focuses mainly on how people’s knowledge of word meanings is implemented in their brains.
 I am especially interested in the relationships between semantics, grammar, perception, and action, and in cross-linguistic similarities and differences in conceptual representation.
-I have published over 60 articles and chapters, and also wrote an introductory textbook called “Cognitive neuroscience of language” (1st edition 2015, 2nd edition 2022).
-In addition, a few years ago I wrote a more specialized book called “Concepts in the brain: the view from cross-linguistic diversity“ (2019).
+I have published over 60 articles and chapters, a textbook called “Cognitive neuroscience of language” (1st edition 2015, 2nd edition 2022), and a monograph called “Concepts in the brain: the view from cross-linguistic diversity“ (2019).
+A new book called “The neuroscience of word meaning” is forthcoming for the Cambridge Fundamentals of Neuroscience in Psychology series.

 Education